Zero-pointed manifolds: Introduction

 This construction is closely bound to the Koszul self-duality of the $\cE_n$ operad, first conceived by Getzler \& Jones in \cite{getzlerjones} contemporaneously with Ginzburg \& Kapranov's originating theory of \cite{gk}.
 Namely, it has long been believed that the operadic bar construction $\bBar\cE_n$ of the $\cE_n$ operad is equivalent to an $n$-fold shift of the $\cE_n$ co-operad.
 This is interesting because the bar construction extends to a functor $\Alg_{\cO}^{\sf aug} \longrightarrow \cAlg_{\bBar\cO}^{\sf aug}$ from augmented $\cO$-algebras to augmented coalgebras.
 If one stably identifies $\bBar\cE_n$ and a shift of $\cE_n$, then one can construct a functor

 from augmented $\cE_n$-algebras to augmented $\cE_n$-coalgebras.
 We construct exactly such a functor using this zero-pointed variant of factorization homology, which is given by taking the factorization homology of the pointed $n$-sphere $(\RR^n)^+$.
-In order to reduce from $n$-disk algebras to $\cE_n$-algebras, we use the framed variant of the theory which is a special case of theory of structured zero-pointed manifolds developed in {\bf Section 2}.
+In order to reduce from $n$-disk algebras to $\cE_n$-algebras, we use the framed variant of the theory which is a special case of theory of structured zero-pointed manifolds developed at the end of {\bf Section 1}.

 A construction of such a functor has been previously accomplished by other means.
 Fresse performed the chain-level calculation of the Koszul self-duality of $\sC_\ast(\cE_n, R)$ in \cite{fressekoszul}.
 A direct calculation of self-duality of the bar construction of the operad $\cE_n$ in spectra has not yet been given.
 The construction of a functor as above was however accomplished in full generality by Lurie in \cite{dag10} using a formalism for duality given by twisted-arrow categories.
-We defer a comparison of our construction and theirs to a future work; we will not need to make use of any comparison in this work or its sequel \cite{pkd}.
+We defer a comparison of our construction and theirs to another work; we will not need to make use of any comparison in this work or its sequel \cite{pkd}.

 A virtue of our construction is that it is easy, geometric, and for our purposes accomplishes more via the connection to factorization homology.
 That is, in {\bf Section 4} we use this geometry to construct the Poincar\'e/Koszul duality map.
 Given a functor $\cF$ taking values on zero-pointed $n$-manifolds $M_\ast$, we obtain maps